StrappedGlint13/pathfinding/documentation/testing.md

 According these two diagrams, input 10 runs most slower, and for some reason 100 feed are the fastest, as 1000 feed runs slower than 100.
 The differences are quite small, but still.

 There are more conclusions regarding performance tests at the implementation document at the improvements and flaws.

+Ps.
+One funny little thing was, that using zoom will almost double the running times (these are not included in the performance tests).